-If the transaxle is equipped with an o-ring plug, reinstall the plug into the rear transaxle and torque to 34-39 Nm (25-29 ft-lbs).

-Do not overtighten the transaxle plug.
-Overtightening can cause the transaxle case to crack.

-8. Clean up any spilled oil and dispose of oil in accordance with local laws.
+- 7. Reinstall the plug into the front transaxle and torque to 34-39 Nm (25-29 ft-lbs). - 8.
+Clean up any spilled oil and dispose of oil in accordance with local laws.

 Oil is hazardous to the environment.
 Drain oil into an approved container and dispose of used oil in accordance with local laws.